Louisjreeves/MiscRepair/readme.md

 # The Script automates the test for the 4 best performing Latency counters for disk testing. #
-# It also has a longers test which takes over an hour to administer per node #
+# It also has a longer test which takes over an hour to administer per node #

 Link to download and administer here: